 While a cash advance loan can help you in a financial emergency, several other alternatives are also available.
 For example, depending on your situation and household income, you may qualify for emergency financial assistance through your state or local government.

-Disadvantages of Payday Loans
+Learn About the Disadvantages of Payday Loans

 When you use a payday loan to borrow money from a lender, your interest rate will be much higher than it would be if you relied on credit cards or other types of loans in the short term.
 According to the Consumer Financial Protection Bureau (CFPB), a typical two-week borrowing fee on a $100 cash advance loan is comparable to an annual percentage rate (APR) of nearly 400 percent.